hilalguleryuz/hilalguleryuz/README.md

 ## Education

 - 🎯 I graduated from Bogazici University, Department of Economics.
-- 🎯 I am focused on skills in manipulating and visualizing data and gaining insights from it.
+- 🎯 I participated in the Advanced Data Analysis training program for one year on the Kodlasam education platform.
+This program has provided me with skills in data analysis and visualization tools, including MS Excel, PostgreSQL, Python, and Power BI.
+At the end of each module, I complete a capstone project utilizing the relevant program.
+So, I had the opportunity to create my portfolio using different tools in the field of data analysis.

 ## Work Experience
 - 🚀 I have started my data analyst career at Turkish Airlines and worked in this role for 3.5 years.
 - 🚀 During this period, I utilized Microsoft Excel to analyze raw data and create impactful dashboards.
-- 🚀 To further advance my career in data analysis, I enrolled a data analyst program at Kodlasam education platform.
-This program has provided me with skills in data analysis and visualization tools, including PostgreSQL, Python, and Power BI, in addition to Excel.
-- 🚀 At the end of each module, I complete a capstone project utilizing the relevant program.
-So, I had the opportunity to create my portfolio using different tools in the field of data analysis.

 ## Career Goals
 - 💹 I am pursuing a career in the field of data analysis.
 I am dedicated to extracting meaningful insights from raw data and visualizing these analyses effectively.